Thiobarbituric acid

 Thiobarbituric acid is an organic compound and a heterocycle.
 It is used as a reagent in assaying malondialdehyde (the TBARS assay of lipid peroxidation).

 It is also used in Kodak Fogging Developer FD-70, part of the Kodak Direct Positive Film Developing Outfit for making black and white slides (positives).

+The compound is a sulfur analog of barbituric acid.
+It can be synthesized by a condensation reaction between thiourea and diethyl malonate.